brharper-clgx/Daemon/backstory.md

 ### **Isolation**

-Daemon's forged documents were soon discovered by the Flamming Fist.
+Daemon's forged documents were soon discovered by the Flaming Fist.
 Daemon had anticipated this, but expected to come back victorious, thereby justifying his deceit.
 However, Daemon learned from a friend in Triel that the Fist had stripped Daemon of his position and placed a bounty on his head.
 Having made enemies with both the law and underground of Baldur's gate, there was no going back.

 Daemon wandered aimlessly for a time, reflecting on his situation.
 The aim of his entire adult life, the only thing he had lived for, now seemed unobtainable.
 An ordinary mortal could not take on the [Wild Hunt](#wild-hunt).
 For a time Daemon felt hollow, wandering from place to place like the walking dead.